Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 ## Sass options

-Customize Bootstrap 4 with our built-in custom variables file and easily toggle global CSS preferences with new `$enable-*` Sass variables.
+Customize Boosted 4 with our built-in custom variables file and easily toggle global CSS preferences with new `$enable-*` Sass variables.
 Override a variable's value and recompile with `npm run test` as needed.

 You can find and customize these variables for key global options in our `_variables.scss` file.